 Now despite what we said about there being practically a million ways to approach SEO and content strategy, we’re going to do our best to lay out a few crucial components that feed into all of our strategies in one way or another.
 If you’re familiar with SEO, you’ve probably heard these terms used before but maybe just don’t understand the specifics of what goes into each one.
 We’ll give you a basic definition and dive into some details around the role each one plays in our strategies.

-SEO and content strategy are slightly different but very closely related, kind of like siblings.
+SEO services and content strategy are slightly different but very closely related, kind of like siblings.
 They’re both considered separate beings but heavily rely on each other to succeed.
 We’ll first start with SEO and some of the important factors we look at when formulating a strategy.

 On-page SEO is an extremely important part of your overall SEO strategy because this is how search engines determine what your page is actually about and what search terms your website is relevant for.
 If your on-page SEO is not in place, you won’t even begin to rank for your target keywords.